Setting Up a Salesforce Service Cloud Connection for Engage

 You will need to have a user role of Admin in Social Media Management and access to your Salesforce login credentials to complete the integration.

-3. Review the information about the integration, and then click Next in the Salesforce Authentication box.
+3. In the following screen, review the information about the integration, then click New authentication to start the integration.

 Using Salesforce Service Cloud Features in Engage